Yajie-Z/Yajie-Z.github.io/index.md

 ## About Me

 Hi!
-I am currently a Ph.D. candidate in the College of Intelligence and Computing at
-<a href="https://cic.tju.edu.cn/english/home.htm" target="_blank">Tianjin University</a>, advised by Prof. <a href="http://cic.tju.edu.cn/faculty/yuce/index.html" target="_blank">Ce Yu</a>, and at
-<a href="https://www.lmu.de/en/" target="_blank">Ludwig-Maximilians-Universität München (LMU)</a> advised by Prof. <a href="https://www.imprs-astro.mpg.de/content/prof-dr-daniel-grun-0.html" target="_blank">Daniel Grün</a>.
+I am an Assistant Professor at the School of Computer Software, Tianjin University.
+I received my Ph.D. degree from the College of Intelligence and Computing, <a href="https://cic.tju.edu.cn/english/home.htm" target="_blank">Tianjin University</a>, under the supervision of Prof. <a href="http://cic.tju.edu.cn/faculty/yuce/index.html" target="_blank">Ce Yu</a>, and completed a joint Ph.D. training program at <a href="https://www.lmu.de/en/" target="_blank">Ludwig-Maximilians-Universität München (LMU)</a> advised by Prof. <a href="https://www.imprs-astro.mpg.de/content/prof-dr-daniel-grun-0.html" target="_blank">Daniel Grün</a>.
 I received my B.E. degree from Hebei University of Technology in 2020.
-From 2019 to 2020, I participated in a joint training program at
-<a href="https://www.massey.ac.nz/" target="_blank">Massey University</a> and earned my second Bachelor’s degree.
+From 2019 to 2020, I participated in a joint training program at<a href="https://www.massey.ac.nz/" target="_blank">Massey University</a> and earned my second Bachelor’s degree.

 My research lies at the intersection of computer science and time-domain astronomy, with a focus on developing intelligent and efficient scheduling methods for distributed telescope arrays in optical time-domain surveys.
 My research interests broadly include resource allocation and optimization, AI for Science, artificial intelligence, and high-performance computing.

-🎉 I will join School of Computer Software, Tianjin University as an Assistant Professor in December 2025.
-I am actively seeking collaborations in AI for astronomy, intelligent scheduling, and astronomical information technology.
-Feel free to reach out, I’m always happy to discuss research ideas or potential collaborations.
+🎉 I welcome collaborations with researchers working on AI for Astronomy, intelligent scheduling, and astronomical information technology.
+I am also looking for motivated undergraduate and graduate students who are interested in these areas to join my research.
+Feel free to reach out if you would like to discuss research ideas or potential collaborations!

 📧 Email: zyj0928[at]tju[dot]edu[dot]cn